-Towards the end of my career at Kodak, I had the opportunity to learn the intricacies of lenticular imaging.
+Towards the end of my career at Kodak, (I left in 2001, due to illness), I had the opportunity to learn the intricacies of lenticular imaging.
 This is a method of displaying 3D and motion sequences on a 2D print, utilizing a special lens laminate that provides a glasses free, 3D viewing experience.
 As an internal consultant to Dynamic Imaging, (the lenticular printing group), I introduced digital photographic 3D capture and 3D software modeling as alternative methods of creating 3D visuals for lenticular.
 Using 3D modeling/rendering tools, I helped create 3D lenticular images for clients like, Pepsi, RJReynolds, Purina, Martell Liquor and Disney.
 You can view some of those works on my "commissioned art " site 3D Wizardry Lenticular Design Works.